-Since the outset of our operation, we've deeply committed to contribute toward the wellbeing of the Omani community at the forefront of our business.
-This philosophy has taken root throughout our day-to-day operation.
-Our CSR activities in the year 2021 are sought to build and strengthen our outreach to key areas of the local community, especially focused on the area of human development, health and safety, while we had a certain restriction due to the prolonged outbreak of Covid-19 whole year round.
+Since the outset of our operation, we've deeply committed to contribute towards the wellbeing of the Omani community in the area where our Plant is operated.
+This philosophy has taken root throughout our day-today operations.
+Our CSR activities in the year 2022 are continued to be sought to build and strengthen our outreach to key areas of the local community, especially focused on the area of human development, and health and safety, while we had still a certain restriction due to the prolonged outbreak of Covid-19 throughout the year.